12hms12/Payment-Gateway-Simulator/README.md

 # Payment-Gateway-Simulator

-Digital Payment Gateway Simulator - Project to simulate the information security that is used
+Simulates the information security that is used.

+SHA256 + Salting, 2FA, Data Encryption